openid/sharedsignals/openid-caep-1_0.md

 : OPTIONAL, JSON string indicates the previously known level of the risk for the subject.
 Value MUST be one of LOW, MEDIUM, HIGH.
 If the Transmitter omits this value, the Receiver MUST assume that the previous assurance level is unknown to the Transmitter.

-### Examples {#session-presented-examples}
+### Examples {#risk-level-change-examples}
-The following is a non-normative example of a Session Presented event:
+The following is a non-normative example of a Risk Level Change event:

 ~~~json
 {